& Stereo Drive

 about the Line Out?

-over longer.
-Remember, you are driving the second amplifier
+Remember, you are driving the second amplifier through the entire

-through the entire output of your first amp.
-This offers
+output of your first amp.
+This offers a dizzying combination

-a dizzying combination of tonal options.
-We encourage
+of tonal options.
+We encourage exploration in settings

-exploration in settings of main and slave amp.
-We recommend
+of main and slave amp.
+We recommend switching the Night

 the Line Out go into a PA Board?

-The Night Light will give a line level signal to PA boards,
+will give a line level signal to PA boards, mixing boards,

 I'm not getting my Filament bulb to light up!
 What's wrong?